About Thailand

 • Khao Lak’s The Sarojin is a gorgeous resort, carefully, and beautifully, incorporated into the surrounding jungle.
 Their pool has won awards and is considered one of Asia’s Top Fifty - which is quite a feat - and their spa is suitably indulgent.
 They also have a private yacht and an excellent fine dining restaurant.

-• The Amari Watergate Bangkok is a giant of a five star hotel, with 570 rooms, a huge fitness centre, a luxurious spa and numerous dining and drinking options.
+• The Amari Watergate Bangkok is a giant of a five star hotel, with 570 rooms, a huge fitness center, a luxurious spa and numerous dining and drinking options.
 And it’s in a great spot - especially if you’re looking for great value accommodation to increase your shopping spend.

 • You could also stay in the Como Metropolitan Bangkok, which has 169 generously proportioned and luxuriously minimalist rooms with state of the art bathrooms.
 The Thai restaurant is well known and well loved and there’s an inviting outdoor pool.

-For a self-catering Apartment or Villa
+For a self-catering apartment or villa

 • If you’d prefer to stay in an apartment or private villa we recommend you visit our online partner, booking.com.

-Travel Information
+Travel information

 • The majority of visitors arriving in Thailand land in Bangkok, which has two international airports.
 Suvarnabhumi Airport, which is the main airport and one of the busiest in Southeast Asia, is about 30kms to the east of the city and is linked by an Airport Rail Link - or taxis at an internationally competitive rate.
-And Don Muang Airport, which is 30kms north of the centre of town and was usurped as Bangkok’s main airport in 2006.
+And Don Muang Airport, which is 30kms north of the center of town and was usurped as Bangkok’s main airport in 2006.
 The cheapest way to get into the city from Don Muang is by train, which takes about an hour, but you can also catch a cab.
 If you’re transferring straight on to another Thai destination make sure your connecting flight leaves from the same airport.

 • If you’re thinking about hiring a car we recommend checking what our online partners, Rentalcars have to offer.